DreamFlasher/reddit-recommender/README.md

 For (3) I picked fastText (https://github.com/facebookresearch/fastText).
 In the end the models I chose for (2) and (3) are very similar, and it would be a reasonable next step to compare the performance to models based on tf-idf.

+This model is inherently suitable for string-based queries, as it classifies each sentence (post title).
+Use the following command to train on the fasttext formatted files from the preprocessing notebook:

+`./fasttext supervised -input imgposts_fasttext.train -output model_imgposts_fasttext -epoch 25 -wordNgrams 4 -loss hs`

+The `hs` loss is the hierarchical sampling loss, which speeds up training considerably when there are many classes.
+And the following for evaluation:

+`./fasttext test model_imgposts_fasttext.bin imgposts_fasttext.valid`

+This achieves a precision and recall of about 30%.